-Shadow and Bone season 2 is likely to follow stories from Siege and Storm, Six of Crows, and King of Scars.
-That's based on those returning cast members, new additions to the show's line-up, and what the season 1 finale set up.
+Season 2 will follow stories from multiple novels – those being Siege and Storm, and Ruin and Rising (the second and third books in the Shadow and Bone trilogy), and the first book from the Six of Crows spin-off duology.
+That's based on returning cast members, new additions to the show's line-up, and what the season 1 finale set up.

-Another adapted story from a Grishaverse novel – King of Scars – could follow Zoya.
-A supporting character in the Grisha trilogy, Zoya’s character is given a more prominent role in Bardugo’s second duology and elements of the story from these books may be incorporated into the TV show, as Bardugo teased in an interview with Entertainment Weekly (opens in new tab).
+Another Grishaverse novel – King of Scars – could set the scene for Zoya's season 2 arc.
+A supporting character in the Grisha trilogy, Zoya’s character is given a more prominent role in Bardugo’s second duology, so elements of these books may be incorporated in the second season.

-The addition of Lantsov will see his arc from Siege and Storm form a key component of the show's second season.
-In the novels, Lantsov – the former king of Ravka, who masquerades as a pirate leader known as Sturmhond – is hired by the Darkling to transport him through the True Sea in order to track down a mythical dragon known as the Rusalye.
+As for Nikolai, his Siege and Storm arc will be a key part of season 2.
+In the novels, Lantsov – who masquerades as a pirate leader (known as a Privateer) called Sturmhond – is hired by Kirigan to transport him through the True Sea in order to track down a mythical dragon known as the Rusalye.
 Lantsov, though, eventually teams up with Alina and Mal, and fights alongside the duo to stop the Darkling from exacting his master plan.
-Expect Lantsov's origin story and some of his Siege and Storm character arc to be used in the TV show.
+Expect parts of this storyline to be directly adapted.

 Will Shadow and Bone get more seasons?

-While it doesn't have a following as big as other major fantasy franchises, the Grishaverse still has a sizable and passionate audience.
+That depends on whether fans tune into Shadow and Bone season 2.
+The franchise doesn't have as big a following as others in the fantasy genre, but the Grishaverse still has a sizable and passionate audience.
 Its fanbase is likely to have grown, too, with Netflix's adaptation introduces the series to new audiences.

-There are numerous directions that Netflix's adaptation of the Grishaverse can go in as well.
-Like the streamer's growing Witcher-Verse, Shadow and Bone could potentially lead to spin-offs that delve into the wider universe and be based on Bardugo's sizable source material.
-Whether it's expanding on a pre-existing short story or creating entirely new content, Netflix can go in all manner of directions in and around Shadow and Bone season 2.
+There are a number of directions Netflix's adaptation of the Grishaverse can go in as well.
+Like the streamer's growing Witcher-Verse, Shadow and Bone could potentially lead to spin-offs that delve into the wider universe and/or be based on Bardugo's sizable source material.
+Whether it's expanding on a pre-existing short story, a novel like King of Scars, or creating entirely new content (which its showrunners have previous form for making), Netflix can go in all manner of directions in and around Shadow and Bone season 2.